 - A torch.
 So guards can see at all times, a flashlight (preferably a hands-free light) should be worn or carried.

 - A GPS/location tracker system.
 Guards often carry a location tracking device, not only to be tracked for safety reasons but also so that they can be monitored to see if tasks and checkpoints are being followed.

 - ID, so that the guard can be easily identified on site as having permission to be there.

 No, private security, just like all other security officers, cannot carry guns or be armed in the UK.
 Laws and restrictions restrict security personnel from carrying such weapons as it is against the law.
-The same goes for can bodyguards carry guns in the UK.
-It is against the law for them to carry guns or weapons such as knives etc. To read about the difference between security guards and bodyguards, read through the article in the link!
+The same goes for bodyguards as well.
+It is against the law for bodyguards to carry guns or weapons such as knives.